Box dimension of fractal interpolation surfaces with vertical scaling function: Introduction

 \section{Introduction}

-Barnsley \cite{B86} introduced fractal interpolation functions (FIFs) in 1986.
-The graphs of these functions are invariant sets of certain iterated function systems (IFSs).
-In the case that every map in the corresponding IFS is affine, the graph of the FIF $f$ is an self-affine set, and $f$ is usually called a self-affine FIF or an affine FIF.
-There are many work on affine FIFs, such as \cite{BRS20,B89,HM86}.
-Besides, there are many works \cite{A18,S18} on other fractal functions.
+Fractal functions is one of the fundamental objects in the fractal geometry.
+There are many works on fractal functions, including Weierstrass functions \cite{S18} and Tagaki functions \cite{AK11}.
+In this paper, we will focus on a special class of fractal functions called fractal interpolation functions (FIFs), which was introduced by Barnsley \cite{B86}.
+The graphs of FIFs are invariant sets of certain iterated function systems (IFSs).
+We remark that both Weierstrass functions and Tagaki functions are FIFs.
+Moreover, in the case that every map in the corresponding IFS is affine, the graph of the FIF is an self-affine set, and the function is usually called an affine FIF.
+There are many works on affine FIFs, such as \cite{BRS20,B89,HM86}.

-In \cite{M90}, Massopust introduced fractal interpolation surfaces (FISs) on triangles, where the interpolation points on the boundary are required to be coplanar.
+FIFs are very useful in the field of interpolation and fitting.
+In order to fit bivariate functions, it is natural to construct fractal interpolation surfaces (FISs).
+In \cite{M90}, Massopust introduced FISs on triangles, where the interpolation points on the boundary are required to be coplanar.
 Metzler and Yun \cite{MY10} presented a method to generate FISs on an arbitrary data set over rectangular grids.
-This method was generated by Ruan and Xu \cite{RX15}, where they introduced a general framework to construct FISs on rectangular grids.
-They also defined bilinear FISs in this paper.
-There are many other works on FISs, such as \cite{F08,M06,NV23}.
+This method was developed by Ruan and Xu \cite{RX15}, where they introduced a general framework to construct FISs on rectangular grids.
+They also defined bilinear FISs in that paper.
+There are other methods to construct FISs, including \cite{BD07,F08,VV20,YCO15}.

-It is one of basic problems in fractal geometry to obtain fractal dimensions of fractal sets, including box and Hausdorff dimensions.
+Finding dimensions of fractal sets, including box and Hausdorff dimensions, is one of the most concerned problems in fractal geometry.
 Hardin and Massopust \cite{HM86} and Barnsley \emph{et al}. \cite{BEHM89} obtained the box dimension of the graphs of affine FIFs.
-Barnsley and Massopust \cite{BM15} studied the box dimension of bilinear FIFs.
-Kong, Ruan and Zhang \cite{KRZ18} obtained the box dimension of bilinear FISs under certain condition, where they assumed that vertical scaling factors have a uniform sum.
-Liang and Ruan \cite{LR21} constructed bilinear recurrent FISs and obtained the box dimension of these surfaces.
-Please see \cite{BD07,F08,VV20,YCO15} for other works on the box dimensions of the graph of FIFs.

-More recently, Jiang and Ruan \cite{JR23,JR24} studied the box dimension of graphs of one-dimensional generalized affine FIFs with vertical scaling functions.
-They introduced vertical scaling matrices and studied properties of these matrices in above works, which enabled them to estimate the box dimension.
+There are also other works on the box dimension of the graphs of FIFs, please see \cite{BM15,RSY09,RXY21}.
+Recently, Jiang and Ruan \cite{JR23,JR24} studied the box dimension of generalized affine FIFs, where the vertical scaling functions satisfy Lipschitz conditions.

-In this paper, we study the box dimension of generalized affine FISs with vertical scaling function introduced in \cite{MY10,RX15}.
-Mainly, we follow the spirit of \cite{JR23,JR24}.
-We also define vertical scaling matrices of generalized affine FISs, and use these matrices to establish relationships of oscillation vectors with different levels, which provides a way to estimate the box dimension under certain constraints.